supserrr/hospital_monitoring_group16/README.md

 **heart_rate_monitor.sh**

-For this script, you just need to run it by entering ```bash "./heart_rate_monitor.sh" in the terminal.
+For this script, you just need to run it by entering "./heart_rate_monitor.sh" in the terminal.
 Then it will prompt you to enter the monitor name.
-Let's say the user entered "Monitor_2", the script will then run a subscript in the background that logs heart rate information indefinetly in a file called "heart_rate_log.txt", and it will print the process ID in the terminal.
+Let's say the user entered "Monitor_A", the script will then run a subscript in the background that logs heart rate information indefinetly in a file called "heart_rate_log.txt", and it will print the process ID in the terminal.
 You can use the PID that was printed on the "kill" command to terminate it.

 **archive_log.sh**